Melanoma-Are You at Risk?

 The American Academy of Dermatology has started to put out PSA videos warning of the risks of Melanoma.
 Watch this public service announcement from AAD.org, targeted toward men 50 and older.

-Learn More about Melanoma Diagnosis and Treatment in Denver by scheduling a consultation at the Asarch Center for Dermatology and Laser at 720-330-3933 or by clicking here.
+Learn More about Melanoma Diagnosis and Treatment in Denver by scheduling a consultation at the Asarch Dermatology and Laser at 720-330-3933 or by clicking here.

 Dr. Asarch encourages everyone to examine their skin regularly.
 This means looking over your entire body, including your back, yourscalp, your palms, your soles and between your toes.
 Using the body mole map below, track any changes or suspicious looking areas.
 If you notice a mole which looks different from the others, or which changes, itches or bleeds, you should make an appointment to see Dr. Asarch in Denver or your local a board-certified dermatologist as soon as possible.